 CHECT maintains its reserves under two categories: (a) unrestricted (general) reserves, which are available for general use in pursuance of the charity's objectives, and (b) restricted reserves, which are for specifically earmarked purposes such as medical research or support to families belonging to a particular area.

-The unrestricted funds of the Charity as of 31 March 2023 totaled £444,946.
+The unrestricted funds of the Charity as of 31 March 2024 totalled £311,964.
 The Trustees have determined that the Charity should hold at least six months of running expenses in reserve.
 This figure represents the amount required to run the charity for six months excluding winding up costs and any special projects.
-Based on this calculation, the required value of reserves for the year 2023-24 is £280,903.
-The reserves held as on 31 March 2023 represent 9.4 months of budgeted expenditure which is predicted at current levels to reduce to 6.7 months at the end of the coming financial year.
+Based on this calculation, the required value of reserves for the year 2024-25 is £247,947.

+The reserves held as at 31 March 2024 represent 7.1 months of budgeted expenditure reducing to 6.1 months at the end of the coming financial year.

-The Trustees review the Charity's reserves policy on a regular basis.
+The Trustees review the Charity's reserves policy on a regular basis and no less than annually.
 The reserves position is reported at every board meeting.